 ‘Did making movies mean that I would only play villains – a vengeful Sicilian, a hired killer?’
 Like Marilyn, Eli worried that he would soon be typecast.
 Back in New York, he saw Sir Laurence Olivier in John Osborne’s play, The Entertainer.
 While sceptical of Method acting, Olivier accompanied Wallach to a class at the Actors Studio.
 Later that year, Eli made the first of four classic Westerns – The Magnificent Seven.

-While her acting continued to win plaudits, Monroe was becoming disillusioned with her career – and her husband.
+Despite her continuing success, Monroe was becoming disillusioned with her career – and her husband.
 Arthur Miller was writing The Misfits for her, but her doubts about the script were echoed by others, including Elia Kazan.
 John Huston (Walter Huston’s son) agreed to direct, while Clark Gable, Montgomery Clift, Eli Wallach and Thelma Ritter were all given key roles.

 ‘By the time we began work on The Misfits in 1960, she seemed to have become a different Marilyn than the one I had known in New York,’ Eli wrote.
 ‘The action that happened offscreen during the making of the film sometimes seemed to rival what was happening onscreen.’
 The Millers’ marriage was falling apart, and Marilyn had just ended a very public affair with Yves Montand, her co-star in Let’s Make Love.